IBEW 1837 News and Announcements

 • Members of IBEW Local 1837 at WGME-TV (CBS 13) gathered near the television station in Portland in early December for an informational picket.
 The members, which include Photographers, News Producers, Directors, News Editors, Assignment Editors, Operating Technicians, Maintenance Engineers, and Creative Producers, are fighting for better pay and working conditions in their contract negotiations with Sinclair Broadcast Group.

-• Stewards at Granite Shore Power: Adam Morin and Michael Bowen
+Stewards at Granite Shore Power: Adam Morin and Ezra Carr

 • IBEW Local 1837 members at Versant ratified a 3-year collective bargaining agreement in early July after federal mediation was brought in to help the Union and the Company bridge remaining gaps during negotiations.
 The contract includes significant improvements to wages, benefits, working conditions, and a key victory in protecting job security.